 Q: What is Texas Roadhouse steak seasoning

 A: It is a great, bold spice mix to use on their delicious steaks.
-It evens out the salt, pepper, garlic, and paprika to create a deep grilled flavor.
+It balances the flavors of salt, pepper, garlic, and paprika to create a rich, deep grilled flavor.

 Q: What’s in Texas Roadhouse steak seasoning?